 Rev. K.D.
 Stroud’s Anthem of Heaven Inspires Opera

 K.D.
 Stroud was born and raised on a Texas slave plantation.
 During a dream he awakened with a melody in his head.
-He studied musical theory and wrote down a sketch of two songs: “You Must Get Ready to Die” and “Anthem of Heaven.”.
+He studied music theory and wrote down a sketch of two songs: “You Must Get Ready to Die” and “Anthem of Heaven.”.

 Years later, his music and art prodigy daughter, Bobbie Stroud, updated the sheet music and played it on an organ while her sister Nina sang along.
 Nearly 100 years later the song was showcased to a near-capacity crowd at the Colorado Springs Pioneers Museum on Independence Day weekend, July 2, 2022.

 After 40 Years